- Social-ecological systems

 Gordon has published more than 50 research articles, including articles in PNAS and Trends in Ecology and the Environment.
 She also co-authored the book Water Resilience for Human Prosperity (2014) and has contributed to several other book chapters.

-Gordon has a PhD in Natural Resources Management from Department of Systems Ecology at Stockholm University, and a Post Doc at the International Water Management Institute in Sri Lanka.
+Gordon has a PhD in Natural Resources Management from Department of Systems Ecology at Stockholm University, and carried out post-doctoral research at the International Water Management Institute in Sri Lanka.

 Research news | 2020-11-24

 Nordic countries are well suited to collaborate on food systems transformation